Nitrolaunch/nitrolaunch/docs/docs/packages/declarative.md

 - ConditionSet: Addon versions contain all the fields of a ConditionSet.
 These conditions are used to filter down and find the version that satisfies all the requirements.
 If multiple versions satisfy the requirements, the evaluator will first favor versions with a content version that is newer.
 Then, it will favor versions that are more specific to your system ("fabric" modloader over "fabriclike", for example).
 Finally, the one that comes first in the list is chosen.
 - `url`: A URL to the file for this version.
 Not required if `path` is specified.
 - `path`: A local filesystem path to the addon file.
 Not required if `url` is specified.
 Requires elevated permissions.
 - `version` (Optional): The unique version identifier of this addon.
-This is important because it lets MCVM differentiate between different versions of the file for caching purposes.
+This is important because it lets Nitrolaunch differentiate between different versions of the file for caching purposes.
 If this field is not present, the addon will never be cached and will be redownloaded every time.
 This ID should not contain any special characters.
 - `filename` (Optional): The name of the addon file in the instance, with the extension.
-This is not required and is not recommended most of the time as MCVM will already generate a unique filename for it that does not clash with other files.
+This is not required and is not recommended most of the time as Nitrolaunch will already generate a unique filename for it that does not clash with other files.
 - `relations` (Optional): Extra package relations to apply if this addon version is chosen.
 - `notices` (Optional): A list of messages to display to the user if this version is chosen.
 - `hashes` (Optional): Different fields for hashes of this version file.
-Allows MCVM to check for valid files when downloading them.
+Allows Nitrolaunch to check for valid files when downloading them.

 Either `url` or `path` must be set, not both or neither.